-It was on October 22, 2016, that Carleigh Hager was so brutally beaten by Ryan Cameron (now her ex-boyfriend), that her road to recovery is a long, seemingly endless one.
+On October 22, 2016, Carleigh Hager was so brutally beaten by Ryan Cameron (now her ex-boyfriend) that her road to recovery was destined to be a long, heartbreaking one.

 The description on the page continues: “Beyond the injuries already described, there were over 20 bite marks throughout her body.
 The severe beating also resulted in swelling and blood on her brain.